-If you have any comments on my blog entries, or even any questions about the TLAB process itself, please do not hesitate to contact me at this link.
+If you have any comments on my blog entries, or even any questions about the TLAB process itself, please do not hesitate to contact us.

 The TLAB is a relatively new body - its first contested hearing was held on 1 September 2017.
 My first contested hearing before the TLAB was on 15 September 2017.
 So I have had the privilege of arguing one of the first contested hearings ever conducted by the body.

 For those who may not know, the TLAB adjudicates appeals of minor variance and/or consent applications in the City of Toronto.
 Before the TLAB came into existence, all of those appeals were adjudicated by the Ontario Municipal Board (the “OMB”).

 The TLAB imposes a number of new procedural requirements that didn’t exist at the OMB, at least in the context of short one-day hearings (which many minor variances and/or consents are).
 For example, parties seeking to call a witness must file witness statements and/or expert witness statements in advance of the hearing.
 Participants must similarly file participant statements.
 Further, all of the documents put forth at a hearing must be digitally pre-filed and digitally presented.
 I expect how you navigate these challenges will crop up in my later blogs.